Gurjar leader to oppose Bharat Jodo Yatra if Sachin Pilot not made Rajasthan CM | Politics

 - India

-Bainsla told reporters in Dausa on Monday night that Gandhi should make Pilot the chief minister of Rajasthan.

-“The current Congress government has completed four years, one year is left.
+''The current Congress government has completed four years and one year is left.
 Now Sachin Pilot should be made the chief minister.
-If Gandhi makes Pilot the chief minister, then you (Rahul Gandhi) is welcome, otherwise we will oppose,” he said.
+If this happens, then you (Rahul Gandhi) are welcome.
+We will oppose otherwise,'' he said on Monday night.

-He said the community also demands the state government resolve their pending issues.
+The Gurjar community constitutes five to six per cent of the state's population and is influential in over 40 seats, mainly in eastern Rajasthan.
+This region includes the districts from where the yatra is scheduled to pass.

-In a video statement after a meeting with community members on Monday, he said when Gandhi comes to Rajasthan, he should come with a Gurjar CM or with a reply over the issue.
+In a video statement after a meeting with community members, he said Gandhi should visit Rajasthan ''either with a Gurjar chief minister or with a reply over the issue''.

-He said the community had voted for the Congress in 2018 in the hope that a Gurjar will become the chief minister.
+He said the community had voted for the Congress in 2018 with the hope that a Gurjar will be made the chief minister.

-“We did not vote for making an MLA, we voted for making a Gurjar the CM,” he said “You made the MLA but when will you make the CM?
-We want a CM, Rahul Gandhi ji.
-When you come to Rajasthan on 3rd of December, you come either with a Gurjar CM or with a reply over Gurjar CM,” he said.
+''We did not vote for an MLA, we voted for a Gurjar CM,'' he said.

-He also accused the Congress government of not fulfilling promises made to the community and said various issues pertaining to them are pending with the government.
+Bainsla also accused the Congress government of not fulfilling the promises made to the community.

-Gurjar leaders have been demanding quota in jobs and education in the state.
+''We had agreements with the government in 2019 and 2020 over several issues but the agreement is not being executed.
+It is not that we are threatening to stop the yatra but it is the Rajasthan government which is compelling us to take this move by not fulfilling our demands,'' he said.

-Bainsla had earlier also threatened to stop the yatra in the state.

-Reacting to it, PCC chief Govind Singh Dotasra had said no one has the courage to stop the yatra in the state.
+Earlier, too, Bainsla had threatened to stop the yatra.
+In response, Pradesh Congress Committee chief Govind Singh Dotasra had then said no one had the courage to stop the yatra in the state.

 The Bharat Jodo Yatra will enter from Jhalawar tentatively on December 3 and will cover parts of Jhalawar, Kota, Bundi, Sawaimadhopur, Dausa and Alwar in 20 days.